-The Extended Degree Programme was introduced to widen participation and to encourage more people into Higher Education.
-The programme starts with a one year programme at level 3, from which successful students may progress to one of several degree programmes.
+The Extended Degree programme was introduced to widen participation and to encourage more people into Higher Education.
+The programme starts with a one year course at level 3, from which successful students may progress to one of several degree programmes.
 Graduates gain the same qualifications as those obtaining direct entry to the respective programmes, but take one year longer to complete their studies.

 Progression is offered to a number of degree programmes in the School of Health, Sport & Bioscience.
-This pathway can lead to progression on to the following degrees in the Bioscience Subject Area:
+This pathway can lead to progression on to the following degrees in Health Studies, and Professional Health Science (PHS) Subject Areas: